The existence of a parish workhouse in Stockport is mentioned in the SPCK's "An Account of Several Work-houses..." in a report dated November 1731:

-Stockport, like a number of other many northern manufacturing towns, was the scene of some resistance to the 1834 Poor Law Amendment Act.
-On 23rd January 1837, a meeting of local ratepayers was held in the town to nominate people for the office of Guardian.
+Stockport, like a number of other northern manufacturing towns, was the scene of some resistance to the 1834 Poor Law Amendment Act.
+On 23 January 1837, a meeting of local ratepayers was held in the town to nominate people for the office of Guardian.
 The meeting's chairman, Mr Rawlinson, expressed opposition to many clauses on the 1834 Act but asked speakers to confine themselves to the business in hand.
-However, several present criticized the Act as 'unchristian and unconstitutional' urged that no Guardians be nominated.
+However, several present criticized the Act as 'unchristian and unconstitutional' and urged that no Guardians be nominated.
 The meeting eventually broke up in disarray.

 Initially, the new Stockport Union continued to use an existing parish workhouse, but a new building was erected in 1841-2.
 Soon after its opening there was a widespread manufacturing slump which led to demonstrations and riots in many northern areas.
 In August 1842, Stockport's workhouse was the subject of an attack by a mob of unemployed workers as described in a contemporary news report.

 The new workhouse was designed by Henry Bowman who was also responsible for the Congleton workhouse.
 The new workhouse was built at Shaw Heath and was intended to accommodate up to 690 inmates.
 Its location and layout are shown on the 1851 map below.